The primary platform for the project is Lego® Mindstorms® but individuals or groups can independently pursue other platforms.

 The Texas 4-H Technology Team is a group of young people and adults who promote computer and technology use within 4-H. The Technology Team recruits new members yearly for one to two year membership terms.
 This program requires a significant amount of time and requires that you secure transportation for the Fall Orientation, the Spring Meeting, Texas 4-H Roundup, and Texas 4-H Congress.
 Applications are accepted once a year before the beginning of the 4-H year.

 This program helps students learn basic science concepts and application of the scientific inquiry method and engineering design.
-Three tracks are open to students: Junk Drawer Robotics Curriculum, Platform Robotics, and Virtual Robotics.
+Track are open to students: Junk Drawer Robotics Curriculum

 Ages: Juniors (8-13) and Senior (14-19)